Chavithra/degiro-connector/README.md

 |json_data|dict|Dictionnary representation of what Degiro's API has sent.|
 |metadata|Metadata|Containing the "response_datetime" and "request_duration".|

-Here how to access these properties :
+Here is how to access these properties :
 ```python
 json_data = quotecast.json_data
 response_datetime = quotecast.metadata.response_datetime